tbudd/run_analysis/README.md

 A full description of the HAR project is here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+Additional details are provided in the README.txt file included at the root of the provided data set.

 run_analysis computes the average of the mean() and std() variables in the UCI HAR dataset per the steps below:

 1. It combines the subject and activity variables with each of the test and training tables.